indapublic/dynamodb2mysql/README.md

 		}
 	}

-If you want to notify on transfer complete, you should add section "notify" in config.json as such:
+If you want to notify on transfer complete or execution fails, you should add section "notify" in config.json as such:

 	{
 		"aws":